 Tayid Lighthouse is one of Basco’s 3 Major Lighthouses, this one built in 2000, and is facing the West Philippine Sea.
 And like Marlboro Hills, you will also see endless hills, greenery, cows, and Mt.
 Iraya.

 – Homoron Blue Lagoon –

-Homoron Blue Lagoon is usually referred to as Spanish Lagoon and is open to all locals and tourists, where you can swim, kayak, snorkel, while having lunch or merienda with friends.
-Just make sure you clean up afterwards.
+Homoron Blue Lagoon is usually referred to as Spanish Lagoon and is open to all locals and tourists, where you can swim, kayak, snorkel while having lunch or merienda with friends.
+Just make sure you clean up afterward.
 There’s no entrance fee, this place is free for all.

 – Homoron White Beach –